Supplier Quality Improvement Engineer - Juan Ardila

 “They need to feel that we care and we know they are good at what they do.
 We are providing training resources to make them better, which can improve everyone’s quality.
 Even if it just a brief call to check in, it helps us maintain the trust and bond between the companies.”

-Finally before ending his work day, Juan attends a Society of Hispanic Professional Engineer (SHPE) meeting in the office.
+Finally, before ending his work day, Juan attends a Society of Hispanic Professional Engineer (SHPE) meeting in the office.
 Cummins is a huge advocate of diversity and has an outstanding partnership with SHPE and other diversity groups that employees can be a part of.
-His membership allows for Juan to network and meet new employees who join the group.
+His membership allows for Juan to network and meets new employees who join the group.

 After he leaves the office, Juan and some other members of his Hispanic affinity group head off to the softball diamonds.
 His Company-sponsored softball team is just one of the many things the affinity group members participate in together.